kaifresh/ExperimentJS/README.md

 ### PRESET PARADIGMS
-ExperimentJS also provides built-in support for a variety of experimental paradigms (such as Two Alternative Forced Choice).
+*ExperimentJS* also provides built-in support for a variety of experimental paradigms (such as Two Alternative Forced Choice).

-[//]: # ( [Click here](TODO) to view a full list of presets, usage instructions and demos.)
+( [Click here](TODO) to view a full list of presets, usage instructions and demos.)

 ### ExperimentJS Experiment Flow